haimbilia/BuyHub/readme.txt

     => 064981 - Mark as buyer Warning popup message is not correct => 064957 - The seller gets directed to the catalog page after adding the inventory from marketplace products.
     => 064940 - Plugins edit permissions not working.
+    => 064996 - The payment page does not get displayed when the buyer clicks on the 'Continue' button after selecting the shipping method on the checkout page

 UAT points: